cpbirch/balls/README.md

 ### Sounds

+Its understandable that you want your own sounds for your Balls.

-	1. Copy your audio file in resources/sounds folder.
+	1. Copy your audio file(s) in resources/sounds folder.
+No need to restart Balls server.
 	2. Reload page.
 	3. Select audio in UI controls.